ChlorisJ/VIX-Index-Forecasting/README.md

 ```
 ![image](https://user-images.githubusercontent.com/77589878/130710877-1afbea5c-52f8-4731-ac4b-4e4b8c5d9be8.png)

 > Hun...
-This is interesting because we can see that ACF plot is showing a 'decay' indicating that our time series may be non-stationary while the ADF test suggesting otherwise.
+This is interesting because we can see that ACF plot is showing a 'decay' indicating that our time series may be non-stationary while the ADF test suggested otherwise.

 > It's time for some differencing experiments!